-For the chocolate filling: in a medium saucepan, melt the butter.
-Remove from the heat and add the sugar and chocolate, stir everything together while the chocolate melts until everything comes together and smooths out.
+In a medium saucepan, melt the butter.
+Remove from the heat and add the sugar and chocolate; stir everything together while the chocolate melts until everything comes together and smooths.
 Add the cocoa powder and stir to incorporate.
 Set aside to cool until ready to use.

 In the morning, take the dough out of the refrigerator and scrape the dough out to a floured work surface.
-Flour the top of the dough and using a rolling pin (or dowel), roll the dough out to a rectangle approximately 10″ x 12″ in size with a short edge closest to your body.
+Flour the top of the dough, and using a rolling pin (or dowel), roll the dough out to a rectangle approximately 10″ x 24″ in size (if you want fewer layers and more filling pooled between them, roll to 10″ x 12″, instead) in size with a short edge closest to your body.

-Using your hand or an offset spatula, spread the filling over the dough leaving about 1″ clean on the short side farthest from you.
-Starting at the side closest to you, roll up the dough into a tight cylinder.
-It’s important for the dough to be rolled up rather tight, so pull the dough at each revolution of the cylinder.
+Using your hand or an offset spatula, spread the filling over the dough, leaving about 1″ clean on the short side farthest from you.
+Then, starting at the side closest to you, roll up the dough into a tight cylinder.
+The dough needs to be rolled up rather tight, so pull the dough at each revolution of the cylinder.

 Important: Place the rolled-up log on a baking sheet and place it into the freezer for 15 minutes (this makes it much easier to cut and braid).

 After the 15-minute freezer rest, take the baking sheet out of the freezer and return the dough log to the counter.
 Using a sharp knife, cut the log to split open the log from one side to the other.
-Pinch the two top halves together and braid the dough one strand over the other.
+Next, pinch the two top halves together and braid the dough one strand over the other.
 At the bottom, pinch the two halves together again.
-Don't worry if filling spills out or things get messy — it’s all good.
+Don't worry if filling spills out or things get messy.

 6. Proof – 8:30 a.m.
 12:00 p.m. (or until ready)

-This dough can be slow to rise at this point.
-Give it the time it needs to rise up to about 1/2″ below the rim of the Pullman pan.
-For me, at 78°F (25.5°C), it took about 3.5 hours.
+This dough can be slow to rise so give it the time it needs to rise within 1/2″ below the rim of the Pullman pan.
+For me, at 78°F (26°C), it took about 3.5 hours.
 See the image below for how high my dough filled my pan.